HolmesBryant/wijit-tester/README.md

 In order to test async methods, you must return a self-executing async function which returns the result of your method.

 **Important**
 Results from async tests will not appear in the expected position of the list of results.
 Since async functions operate **asynchronously**, the execution of the other tests will continue until the async test completes its operation.
-As a result, the async test results will appear much later in the result que.
+Consequently, the async test results will appear much later in the result que.

     /**
      * ...